Something I’ve been avoiding

 But stories have a way of turning.
 And this one keeps circling back to Oum.
 I haven’t really written about what drew me to her, not in a way that captures what she is to me.
 The emotional rhythm of her feels familiar, though I still hesitate to name why.

-She is not “complex” in the neat sense that word often implies.
+She is not “complex” in the neat sense that word so often implies.
 She’s messy.
 Contradictory.
-At times deeply caring.
-At other times violent in her silences, in her precision, in the ways she chooses to assert herself.
-She is not consistent, and that too feels familiar.
+At times, deeply caring.
+At other times, violent… in her silences, in her precision, in how she controls a room.
+And at times, violent in the most literal sense.
+Her tenderness coexists with cruelty.
+She is not consistent.
+And that too feels familiar.

 There are people whose presence makes you feel both loved and afraid.
 People who hold you tightly and leave you flinching.
 People who protect you, fight for you, speak of devotion, and still manage to leave a kind of mark that takes years to understand.
 Years longer to speak of.
 If it can be spoken of at all.